DaniloAlcoforado/twitter-doc/source/includes/followers/_list_followed.md

 ### Query Parameters

-We are using ransack for searching, paginate and sorting the data, Click below to see the condition list for searching
+Ransank is being used for searching, paginate and sorting the data, Click below to see the condition list for searching

 [Filter List](https://github.com/activerecord-hackery/ransack#search-matchers)